jaafari-R/Restaurant-API/README.md

 | Delete a dish             | DELETE /restaurants/{id}/dishes/{dishId} |                                        | 204 No Content  |                                                                  |
 | Get dishes by a restaurant| GET /restaurants/{id}/dishes  |                                         | 200 OK          | [{"id":"1","name":"Humus","description":"Good one","price": 48}] |

-## Jump Start
-For your convenience, compose.yml includes Postgresql DB, the app is already pointing to this connection.
-In addition, you have the schema and data SQL files that can setup your DB schema and init data.

 ## Prerequisite
 1. Java SDK - https://www.oracle.com/java/technologies/downloads/#java21
 2. Java IDE - https://www.jetbrains.com/idea/download or any other IDE